mowestusa/mx-fluxbox/README.md

 # mx-fluxbox

-This fluxbox version is a Window Manager designed to be used on MX Linux.
+This fluxbox version is a Window Manager designed to be used on MX Linux versions 17 and later.
 It is fully integrated with Xfce4, creating an easily configurable product.

-STATUS: beta
+STATUS: 1.0

-DEPENDENCIES: idesk
+DEPENDENCIES: idesk, fluxbox

 INSTALLATION: it will eventually be available as a deb file installed via MX Package Installer.
 These interim directions are valid for users of any version of MX-Linux.